Moving is probably one of Americans' most dreaded tasks, but the vast majority of people will relocate at least a few times during their lifetime.

 - If you hire professional movers, you’ll get additional protection for your belongings that you won’t get if you use your own vehicle.

-- Since there are many moving scams out there, make sure to research the company’s reputation before putting your name on the dotted line.
+- Since there are many moving scams out there, make sure to research the company’s reputation before signing your name on the dotted line.

 - Choose a company that offers binding estimates, as this serves as sort of a “price guarantee.”

-- If you choose to move without the help of professional movers, be sure to stock up on sufficient packing supplies and obtain proper moving equipment, such as dollies.
+- If you choose to move without the help of professional movers, be sure to stock up on sufficient packing supplies and obtain proper moving equipment, such as dollies and blankets.

 - Before you pack, purge any items you no longer need to save money and time.

 - Some cities require moving permits for you to unload your belongings, especially in downtown areas.
 Make sure you research the need for these at least a few weeks in advance of your move.

 - Notify the IRS of any changes in your address, as some postal offices don’t forward government checks.